Manilal Dwivedi: Biography

 Manilal Nabhubhai Dwivedi was born on 26 September 1858 at Nadiad, Gujarat, to a Sathodara Nagar family.
 His grandfather, Bhailal Dave, left eleven thousand rupees and a house to Manilal's father, Nabhubhai, who worked as a moneylender and sometimes as a temple priest.
 Nabhubhai had little education but desired that his son learn enough to work as a clerk, and therefore had him attend school from age four.

 He showed good progress at secondary school; he was ranked first in the annual examination of the second standard and won a prize.
 His teacher promoted him to the fourth standard, but Manilal was unhappy with the promotion and requested to be returned to the third standard.
 He was not proficient in Sanskrit and geometry, and failed Sanskrit in his matriculation examination in 1875.
 However, he was ranked second in examinations at Bombay University the following year, winning the James Taylor Prize.

 He joined Elphinstone College in 1877 and graduated with a Bachelor of Arts in history and politics in 1880.
 Under pressure from his father to earn a wage, he left the college and completed his Master of Arts studies as an autodidact.
 He returned to Nadiad, and in July 1880, became an assistant teacher at the government high school.
 In 1881, he was transferred to Bombay as a deputy education inspector of girls' schools.
 He joined Samaldas College in Bhavnagar as a professor of Sanskrit in 1885 but retired in 1889 due to health problems.
 From November 1892 to July 1893, he stayed at Patan, Gujarat, preparing a catalogue of more than two thousand manuscripts from Jain libraries.
 This resulted in the establishment of the Baroda State Archaeology Department, which he headed from December 1893 to July 1895.

 Manilal was a delegate from Nadiad to the Indian National Congress's Bombay convention in 1889.
-In 1890 he was elected as secretary of the Congress committee of Kheda district, and that year he was also hired by the Universities of both Bombay and Punjab to be an Sanskrit examiner for their BA and MA examinations.
+In 1890 he was elected as secretary of the Congress committee of Kheda district, and that year he was also hired by the Universities of both Bombay and Punjab to be a Sanskrit examiner for their BA and MA examinations.
 He retained both positions until 1892, and was chairman of the Nadiad Municipality school committee from 1891 to 1893.

 Dhirubhai Thaker, a biographer of Manilal, noted that Manilal had an impressive personality and was tall and handsome in appearance.
 He habitually wore a long coat, a brahmin-style dhoti, a red turban and a long loose scarf hanging over his shoulders.